The Veggie Recipe page!

 Stir well, put in a lined bread baking tin and roast at 180°C / gas mark 6 for 40 mins.
 Don't burn...

-NOTE ... if you want to make this super special, flatten half the mix in the tin, spread a layer of cranberry sauce on it, and add the second half as a top layer.
+NOTE ... if you want to make this super special, or for CHRISTMAS, flatten half the mix in the tin, spread a layer of cranberry sauce on it, and add the second half as a top layer.
 No-one will know why it tastes so amazing!
+For Christmas, add a layer of chestnut purée in the centre also...

 Lentil Cheese Roast - this is EASY, CHEAP, UNBELIEVABLY NICE !